River Alt: Route

 The Alt runs from Hag Plantation in Huyton at 125 ft, through Croxteth Park, roughly follows the M57 motorway south of Kirkby, then flows north of Aintree and south of Maghull.
 It then runs south of Formby and empties into the Irish Sea, near the edge of the River Mersey estuary at Hightown.

-The Alts upper waters deriving from small streams and, in particular, one arising at Hag Plantation in Huyton.
+The Alt's upper waters derive from small streams and, in particular, one arising at Hag Plantation in Huyton.
 This is the location of the primary source of the river and is also the Huyton Wetlands Site of Biological Interest (SBI).
 The Alt then flows at a low gradient across an alluvium plain in a northwesterly direction before turning southwards and emptying into the River Mersey at Hightown between Crosby and Formby.

 The Alt's catchment boundary reaches as far as Banks and Crossens in the north and out to Burscough and Kirkby in the east.
 It drains a catchment area of 103 km2 and flows a distance of 28 km from source to the Mersey Estuary.

 The river flows through varying types of land: Sherwood Sandstone in the Huyton area, Coal Measures in the West Derby area and eventually Mercia Mudstone in the Maghull/North Sefton area.
 The estuary forms part of the Ribble and Alt Estuaries Special Protection Area for wildlife.

 Before the installation of tidal floodgates at Hightown in the 18th Century, the river was once called a "troublesome little river" its ever changing course cutting through the field boundaries, threatening roads and bridges and was rumoured to have wiped out the hamlet of Altmouth sometime between 1577 and 1713.
 However, studies of mapping have shown that there was never a village symbol at Altmouth on the maps, although one mapman stated there was a village there, but was unclear as to if it was on the north or south side of the river mouth.
 Flooding along the river was a problem until the 1960s when work to straighten and canalise the river, plus the opening of pumping stations at Crossens in 1959 and Altmouth in 1972, ended the regular inundation of fields by water from the sources and from the sea.
 The river downstream of Maghull is rich agricultural land, but 52 km2 of it is below sea level and so requires the pumping stations to prevent tidal incursions into the river.
 The river was once well known for its fish and large quantities of eels were trapped upstream and in its tributaries.
 Flatfish like dabs, plaice and flounder were caught in the estuary and the tidal reaches, vast cockle beds were worked in the estuary.